richardchellew/javascripts/README.md

-# javascripts
-dumping ground for learning javascript
+dumping ground for code from the web developer bootcamp course on udemy by Colt Steele.

+# javascript
+Simple todolist code.